 Designer Mikiya Kobayashi is known for his passion of materials.
 Minimalistic images and close-ups of his products reflect that.Source: mikiyakobayashi.com

-One major negative for marketplaces is that you really need to be careful about how you market yourself.
+One of the biggest negatives for marketplaces is that you really need to be careful about how you market yourself.
 Amazon, for example, is very strict about this topic.
 They basically forbid you from mentioning your own company in any way.

 If it’s obvious that you’re pulling in a lot of customers through these marketplaces, make sure you have a memorable shop name that can easily be googled.
-Perhaps this way, customers will be lead to your shop through the search engines.
+Perhaps this way, customers will end up on your website through the search engines.

-Winner: Your own website… by a landslide
+Winner: Your own website… by a landslide.

 We’re online, so marketing is a huge element of running a successful online business.
 The internet is vast, and helping customers find your website is tough work.
-However, as a retailer, you might have short-term goals and long-term goals.
+However, as a retailer, you might have both short-term goals and long-term goals.

 If you have your own store, you can do a lot of things to drive traffic to your shop – optimise your website to rank high in Google organic search results, run Google ads, Facebook ads, or create an Instagram campaign.

-The advantage of selling in a marketplace is that it will probably be easier for customers to find your products, though naturally, this depends on what you’re selling, how many competitors you have, and a few other factors.
+The advantage of selling in a marketplace is that it will probably be easier for customers to find your products.
+Naturally, this will however depend on what you’re selling, how many competitors you have, and a few other factors.

 Though you can “advertise” on Amazon, you’re really just promoting your Amazon product and you’re basically paying Amazon to advertise a product that you’re selling on their website.
 And if you do sell it, a nice chunk of your profits also goes to the marketplace.

-Winner: Marketplace… for quick sales
+Winner: Marketplace… for quick sales.